 Remember - wearing sunscreen does not mean that you can stay out in the sun longer.
 Sunscreen offers some protection, but it should be used alongside covering up and spending time in the shade to give your skin the protection it needs.

 Action Cancer

-www.actioncancer.org/Cancer-Info/ What-is-Cancer
+www.actioncancer.org/info-hub/ what-is-cancer

 GET SUN SMART

 Here are some simple steps to help you enjoy the sun safely ...